 Gorillas In The Mist (1988) Starring Sigourney Weaver and Bryan Brown.
-The compelling story of a renowned anthropologist whose obsession with gorillas compels her to risk her life in a fight to protect her beloved creatures.
+The compelling story of an anthropologist, Dian Fossey, whose obsession with gorillas compels her to risk her life in a fight to protect her beloved creatures.

 Cry Freedom (1987) Starring Denzel Washington and Kevin Kline.
 Richard Attenborough directed this true story focusing on the relationship between South African activist Steve Biko and journalist Donald Woods.

 A Dry White Season (1989) Starring Donald Sutherland, Janet Suzman and Susan Sarandon.
 A drama based on Andre Brink's novel about a South African high school history teacher who had been insulated all his life from the horrors of apartheid in his native South Africa.
 When he finally gets a glimpse into the truly arbitrary and violent nature of the system, he turns into a radical firebrand.

 King Solomon's Mines (1985) Starring Richard Chamberlain and Sharon Stone.
 A tongue-in-cheek version of the classic H Rider Haggard adventure novel.
 Great White Hunter Allen Quatermain is recruited by Sharon Stone to rescue her father from the clutches of a German colonel and a Turkish slaver, who have captured him to get his map to the legendary diamond mines of King Solomon.